AkashA1511/HoneyPot-Automatic-Detection/README.md

    3. Click on `Load unpacked extension`
    4. Select the `build` folder.

-HoneyPot Detector Extension
+# HoneyPot Detector Extension
-This extension is designed to detect whether a certain token address is affected by a honeypot or not.
-It provides convenient features for users interacting with Uniswap token websites.

-Features:
-Automatic Detection on Uniswap: If the user is on a Uniswap token website, they don't need to manually input the token address.
-The extension will automatically detect it.
-Manual Input: If the user is not on a Uniswap site, they can manually paste the token address into our extension's address bar for analysis.
+This extension helps users determine if a specific token address is associated with a honeypot.
+It offers seamless functionality for users browsing Uniswap token websites.
+If users are on a Uniswap site, they won't need to manually input the token address as the extension automatically detects it.
+For users on other websites, they can simply paste the token address into the extension's address bar for analysis.
-Usage:
-Automatic Detection (Uniswap Sites):
-When browsing Uniswap token websites, the extension will automatically detect the token address.
-Manual Input:
-For non-Uniswap sites, users can paste the token address into the extension's address bar and initiate the analysis.